Why should I use scikit-build ?¶

 CMake Configure options¶

-New in version 0.10.1.
+Added in version 0.10.1.

-These options are relevant when configuring a project and can be passed as global options using setup.py or pip install.
+These options are relevant when configuring a project and can be passed as global options using setup.py

 The CMake options accepted as global options are any of the following: